rancher/docs/content/rancher/v2.x/en/tools/_index.md

 ## Alerts

 To keep your clusters and applications healthy and driving your organizational productivity forward, you need stay informed of events occurring in your clusters, both planned and unplanned.
-To help you stay informed of these events, Rancher allows you configure alerts.
+To help you stay informed of these events, Rancher allows you to configure alerts.

 _Alerts_ are sets of rules, chosen by you, to monitor for specific events.
 The scope for alerts can be set at either the cluster or project level.